hmrc/pds-auth-checker-api/README.md

-# pds-auth-checker-api
+# PDS Auth Checker API (PDS)

-This repository contains the necessary code to display user journey for PDS AUTH CHECKER API
+This repository contains the necessary code for PDS AUTH CHECKER API

+### Overview

+This API handles validation of request and connects to PDS system to return json validated data around EORI numbers

+### Running in DEV mode

+To start the repo use `sbt run`

+To start the service locally using service manager, use `sm2 --start UKIM_ALL`

-### Running the tests
+### Running unit tests

     sbt test

+### Running integration tests

+    sbt it/test

 ### License